yakinew/manifests/README.md

-# Using Google git-repo to manage muliple repositories
+# Using Google git-repo to manage multiple repositories
 Try to work with google repo.
 See: https://gerrit.googlesource.com/git-repo/

 ## Install Google git-repo